 It is entirely up to the enterprise how they choose and execute monitoring solutions according to their business nature, requirements and size.
 However, they must identify the cyber challenges and threats coming to them at their earliest to prevent damage and reduce the likelihood of attack.

-The government agencies, organisations, departments should have a prepared plan in place to resist cyber incidents.
+The government agencies, organisations, and departments should have prepared security plans in place to resist cyber incidents.
 The incident response and management plan support the organisation in strategically handling cyber incidents.
 In order to respond to cyber attacks effectively, create a plan in advance with critical decisions and related employees’ roles and responsibilities.
 In addition, map out the pathway and actions that are important to do while reacting to the attack or any incident.

 Additionally, do not forget to notify the concerning regulatory bodies such as Government security groups, law enforcement, ICO, national cyber security center, and others about the severity and impact of the attack.
 It is important to keep the incident response plan updates with the changing cyber attack trends and landscape.